savchenko/windows10/README.md

     ```
 # During installation
 1. Keep machine disconnected from the Internet
-2. Opt-out from personal data collection when asked
+2. Opt-out from all personal data collection when asked.
+This means answering "no" to almost every single question.

 # After installation
 ## Enable HVCI and Credential Guard